apache/kyuubi-website/src/en/become_pmc_member.md

   </tbody>
 </table>

-## Become A Podling PMC member of Apache Kyuubi
+## Become A PMC member of Apache Kyuubi

-Anyone being supportive of the community and working in any of the CoPDoC areas can become an Apache Kyuubi Podling PMC(PMC) member.
+Anyone being supportive of the community and working in any of the CoPDoC areas can become an Apache Kyuubi PMC member.
 The CoPDoC is an acronym from ASF to describe how we recognize your contributions not only by code.